Environmental Governance Update q1 JANUARY- MARCH 2024

 Introduction

-The United Nations Environment Programme (UNEP)is dedicated to fostering global cooperation in environmental stewardship through addressing the triple planetary crisis.
+United Nations Environment Programme (UNEP) is dedicated to fostering global cooperation in environmental stewardship through addressing the triple planetary crisis.
 Within this framework, the Law Division is positioned as a thought leader and can support countries in strengthening environmental law and governance.
 We are mandated to strengthen legal frameworks, and support countries in fulfilling their environmental commitments, thereby ensuring a better quality of life for present and future generations.
 This update offers a reflection on the Law Division's role in addressing environmental issues.
 As the principal Division tasked with implementing UNEP's mandates relevant to environmental rule of law, governance, and policy, it can support the global efforts to enhance environmental protection and promote sustainable development.

 KEY HIGHLIGHTS